 Self-disclosing vs. Self-involving Statements in Counseling

-Counselors need to be careful regarding the use of self-disclosure as a therapeutic technique, especially early-on in a counseling relationship.
-It can pose a problem or even sabotage a counseling relationship when a counselor self-discloses a message that can be perceived by the client as what “should/should not be done"...or even invite self-demeaning, as the client believes that change is personally elusive yet something the counselor has mastered.
+Counselors must exercise caution when using self-disclosure as a therapeutic technique, especially early in a counseling relationship.
+Self-disclosure can pose a problem or even sabotage a relationship when a practitioner conveys a message that the client perceives as implying what “should/should not be done.”
+Premature practitioner self-disclosure can even prompt clients to entertain self-demeaning thoughts, as they believe that change is elusive yet something the counselor has mastered.

-An effective counselor can likely accomplish much of what is attractive about self-disclosure—the humanness of sharing oneself, engaging the client in a collaborative relationship, empowering the client, personalizing the collaborative relationship—by employing techniques associated with reflective listening.
-Keep in mind, most counselors considering self-disclosure want their client to “feel better/safer/more accepted,” yet doing this without the self-disclosure, and by focusing instead on supporting the client, is a safer and more proactive way of accomplishing this objective.
-The technical term to describe this alternative is self-involving statements – see http://1.usa.gov/KhNEO9 .
-In such statements, the counselor can “speak from the heart,” yet stop short of sharing his or her life story.
+An effective counselor can likely accomplish much of what is attractive about self-disclosure—the humanness of sharing oneself, engaging the client in a collaborative relationship, empowering the client, and personalizing the collaborative relationship—by employing techniques associated with reflective listening.
+Remember that most counselors considering self-disclosure want their client to “feel better/safer/more accepted,” yet doing this without the self-disclosure and focusing instead on supporting the client is a safer and more proactive way of accomplishing this objective.
+The technical term to describe this alternative is self-involving statements.
+In such statements, the counselor can “speak from the heart” yet stop short of sharing his or her life story.

-Notice how the counselor is able to infuse the dialogue with a distinctly personal air yet without having to “self-disclose” personal information in order to do so.
-This enables the counselor to be "in the moment" and become personal yet continue to establish and maintain appropriate boundaries with a client.
+Notice how the counselor can infuse the dialogue with a distinctly personal air without having to “self-disclose” personal information.
+This enables the counselor to be “in the moment” and become personal while continuing to establish and maintain appropriate boundaries with a client.
 Further, such statements become very important when self-disclosing “my story” could superimpose a set of “how-it-should-be-done” expectations or standards on the client.

-A good example of this is the counselor who is in his or her own recovery, perhaps from a substance use disorder and attends 12-step meetings regularly.
-As much as the counselor believes that sharing his/her story in response to a client’s fear that “things will never change” and “I guess my father was right when he called me a loser,” what the client may hear when being told the counselor’s story is, “unless you go to AA/NA and stay involved with AA/NA, nothing is going to change.”
-This may not be an issue for the client who views 12-step programs as beneficial or at least a “non-issue,” but for the client who wants no part of such a recovery, at least right now, this self-disclosure could inadvertently alienate the client who now believes that the counselor will sooner or later suggest AA and impose “his/her way” of recovery.
+A good example of this is the counselor who is in his or her recovery, perhaps from a substance use disorder, and attends 12-step meetings regularly.
+As much as the counselor believes that sharing their story in response to a client’s fear that “things will never change” and “I guess my father was right when he called me a loser,” what the client may hear when told the counselor’s story is, “unless you go to AA/NA and stay involved with AA/NA, nothing is going to change.”
+This may not be an issue for the client who views 12-step programs as beneficial or at least a “non-issue.”
+Still, for the client who wants no part of such a recovery, at least right now, this self-disclosure could inadvertently alienate the client who now believes that the counselor will sooner or later suggest AA and impose “his/her way” of recovery.

 It can pose a problem or even sabotage a counseling relationship when a counselor Alcohol Treatment Centers self-discloses a message that can be perceived by the client as what “should/should not be done"...or even invite self-demeaning,